jackyzha0/quartz/content/posts/zettelkasten-example-1-go-the-collectors-fallacy.md

 - [[notes/brain is better with small cycles of info|brain is better with small cycles of info]]

 ## A Video
+Here is a video of me taking the notes + my commentary.
 {{< youtube t7UlvWJ17U4 >}}